🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Before you make a final decision, though, there are still things that need to be mentioned and elaborated on - things that aren’t perhaps as nice to hear as the ones we’ve already gone through up to this point in the review.

-The very first thing that pops up when thinking about the less-than-ideal side of KuCoin are the shaky security measures that the platform has been employing for some time now, and the history of a security breach, in general.
+The very first thing that pops up when thinking about the less-than-ideal side of KuCoin is the fact that it's unregulated.

 Not a Regulated Platform